Module #

 Create a runtime scalar-loss module from an explicit loss program and initial parameter values.

-This is the low-level constructor; most users start from a ScalarModuleDef and call
+This is the low-level constructor; public training code starts from a ScalarModuleDef and calls

 ScalarModuleDef.instantiate.